-Kabila appoints members of the judiciary, which remains corrupt and subject to political manipulation.
-The judiciary often exhibits bias against opposition and civil society members, while government and government-allied forces often enjoy impunity for even the most heinous crimes.
+The president appoints all members of the judiciary, which is seen as corrupt and subject to political manipulation.
+The judiciary often shows bias against the opposition and civil society, while the government and its allies typically enjoy impunity for abuses.

 F2.
 Does due process prevail in civil and criminal matters?
 0 / 4

 Courts are concentrated in urban areas; the majority of the country relies on customary courts or informal justice mechanisms that lack due process.
 Civilian cases are often tried in military courts, which have weak safeguards for defendants’ rights and are subject to interference from high-ranking military personnel.
 Arbitrary arrests and detentions are common, as is prolonged pretrial detention.
 Most of the prison population reportedly consists of pretrial detainees.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 0 / 4